 Want to know what the hottest trends in kitchens and baths are in 2009?
 The NKBA Design Competition received 678 entries, and after searching through all of them, the NKBA (National Kitchen & Bath Association) selected ten design elements that clearly stood out.

-“The trends spotted in this year’s competition are a great example of what’s to come in kitchen and bath design,” said Suzie Williford, President, National Kitchen and Bath Association.
+“The trends spotted in this year’s competition are a great example of what’s to come in kitchen and bath design,” said Suzie Williford, President of the National Kitchen and Bath Association.
 “Each new trend will help turn a room into a well-designed, classic space.”

 Black and White Kitchens